rotki/docs/requirement-and-installation/build-from-source.md

 ## Backend setup

-The backend setup is the same across Linux, macOS, and Windows — install `uv`, then run `uv sync` to create the development environment.
+The backend setup is the same across Linux, macOS, and Windows — install `uv`, then run `uv sync --locked` to create the development environment.
 OS-specific notes are below.

 ### Install uv